OpenNebula/docs/source/management_and_operations/backups/rsync.rst

 Step 0.
 Setup the backup server
 ================================================================================

-First, a server should be configured to recieve and store these backup files.
+First, a server should be configured to receive and store these backup files.
 The rsync backup server can be any server which is accessible from the oneadmin user on the hosts.
 This user on the nodes should have their key placed on the rsync server under the user specified in the rsync backup datastore configuration ( `~/.ssh/authorized_keys` by default ).

 Perform the following steps: